 Marion K. Underwood

 Welcome to the College of Health and Human Sciences.
-We seek to improve the quality of human lives by generating groundbreaking knowledge and training excellent practitioners to help us all to invent our own best lives.
+We seek to improve the quality of human lives by generating groundbreaking knowledge and educating excellent practitioners to help us all to invent our own best lives.
 This creative, dynamic, interdisciplinary college is uniquely positioned to solve some of the most pressing challenges of our time.
+Our people, academic programs, research, and engagement efforts focus on developmental health and wellness, healthy lifestyles and vital longevity, and sustainable organizations and thriving communities.
 I see tremendous opportunity for HHS to make pioneering discoveries in areas such as digital health and wellness; optimal nutrition and obesity prevention; and vital longevity and end-of-life care.
 I am eager to hear your ideas.
 Together, we will advance HHS as a national leader in enhancing human health and well-being at every stage of the lifespan.

 Marion K. Underwood began her professional career in 1991 as an assistant professor of psychology at Reed College in Portland, Oregon, where she earned tenure before moving to the University of Texas at Dallas in 1998.
 She was associate dean of programs and administration in the School of Behavioral and Brain Sciences from 2013-15 before becoming dean of graduate studies and associate provost.
 She also was the Ashbel Smith Professor of Psychological Sciences at UT Dallas.
 Dr. Underwood is a graduate of Wellesley College with a bachelor’s degree in psychology, and she holds a master’s degree and doctoral degree, both in clinical psychology, from Duke University.